Easy to make Almond Flour Crepes are light and delicious and ready for your favorite fillings.

 You can fill your crepes with anything you like!

 Try savory fillings like Keto Chicken Salad or a traditional French filling like creamy mushrooms.
-This Beef Tips recipe with mushroom would also be delicious inside of a keto crepe for a different style of meal.

 Enjoy crepes in place of tortillas and use them to wrap sandwiches full of meats and cheeses.